 Therefore, the development of new biofuel production strains is essential for success

 The microalgal cell is the most important component of the algal bio-oil production system.
 Its photosynthetic and metabolic capabilities define the operational limits of biomass and triacylglyceride synthesis which controls bio-oil productivity.
 So, it makes perfect sense that if we are to address these fundamental limitations, we need to identify new biofuel production strains that exhibit higher real-world triacylglyceride productivity.

 Strains that can operate efficiently under the multiple abiotic stresses experienced during industrial scale culture.
 At HutanBio, the expansion of our in-house strain library has been a key factor in why our results have been so successful.

-Our bioprospecting programme succesfully generated an industrial strain library of over 400 physiologically robust, high biomass, fast-growing marine microalgae that thrive under high light, temperature and salinity abiotic stressors as well as exhibit resistance to biotic stressors.
-This is the largest and best characterised tropical marine industrial microalgae strain library available.
-These strains provide productivity with high abiotic and biotic stress tolerance.
+Our bioprospecting programme generated an industrial strain library of over 400 physiologically robust, high biomass, fast-growing marine microalgae that thrive under high light, temperature, and salinity abiotic stressors as well as exhibit resistance to biotic stressors.
+It is not only the largest and best-characterised tropical marine industrial microalgae strain library available but includes strains that provide productivity with high abiotic and biotic stress tolerance.